Introducing Tide’s Small Business Confidence Index

 Tide Features Roadmap

 If you’re already with Tide, we’ll make it worth your while if you encourage your friends and contacts to join our community.
-When you refer someone to open a Tide account, we’ll give you both £50 (terms apply).
+When you refer someone to open a free business bank account, we’ll give you both £50 (terms apply).
 For your unique referral code, just message us in the Tide app.

 The Tide Small Business Confidence Index